egecansen/emtp/README.md

 emtp/
 ├── main.py                 # Main interactive pipeline orchestrator
-├── requirements.txt        # Lists all Python package dependencies for the project ├── qa_questions.json       # Centralized JSON file containing questions for data acquisition ├── .gitignore              # Specifies intentionally untracked files and directories to ignore by Git ├── dataset/                # Top-level directory for all data, organized into acquisition, enrichment, and questions │   ├── README.md           # Provides an overview of the dataset directory's purpose and contents
+├── requirements.txt        # Lists all Python package dependencies for the project ├── qna_dataset.json        # Generated Q&A dataset from processed text data
+├── .gitignore              # Specifies intentionally untracked files and directories to ignore by Git ├── dataset/                # Top-level directory for all data, organized into acquisition, enrichment, and questions │   ├── README.md           # Provides an overview of the dataset directory's purpose and contents